p2p-org/nucypher-monitoring/README.md

 ## Configure external HTTP monitoring

-We highly recommended to configure external HTTP monitoring for grafana dashboard and ursula's status page.
+We highly recommend to configure external HTTP monitoring for grafana dashboard and ursula's status page.
+That way you'll recieve an alert even if your server, ursula node or grafana service goes down.
+We describe using Uptime Robot because it has a pretty good entry level free plan at the time of the writing, but there are dozens of services like that that could be used for the purpose.

 ### UptimeRobot.com